-Detailed information for parents, schools and students is available here.
+Detailed information for young people, parents, schools and other settings is available here.

 Interested in becoming a teen MHFA Instructor?

-Given the requirement that the teen MHFA Program is delivered in schools whereby Youth MHFA is also taught to staff, you will need to partner with a Youth MHFA Instructor in order to be eligible to apply.
+Given the requirement that the teen MHFA Program is delivered in settings where Youth MHFA has also been taught to adults, you will need to partner with a Youth MHFA Instructor in order to be eligible to apply.
 See all the selection criteria to apply as a teen MHFA Instructor.